Trump says he will invoke wartime act to fight 'enemy' coronavirus

 Deborah Birx, a member of the task force, urged young people to adhere to government guidelines, calling for a 15-day effort to slow the spread of the virus.
 Young people are considered key transmitters of the virus, which can be passed along even with mild or no symptoms.

-There are now more than 7,000 U.S. cases of the illness and over 100 deaths.
+There are now more than 7,300 U.S. cases of the illness and at least 118 deaths.

-Reporting By Jeff Masonm, Steve Holland, Alexandra Alper, Doina Chiacu, Susan Heavey, Lisa Lambert; Editing by Bill Berkrot and Alistair Bell
+Reporting By Jeff Masonm, Steve Holland, Alexandra Alper, Doina Chiacu, Susan Heavey, Lisa Lambert; Editing by Bill Berkrot, Alistair Bell and Steve Orlofsky